 - Make a checklist of everything you need to take with you.
 Find out what, if anything, is provided in your holiday, and decide whether you’d rather take your own.
 Packing saddles, bridles and other items of tack is a given, but it is easy to forget things like grooming tools, turnout rugs, supplements and calming aids.
 Travelling can cause serious anxiety in horses, so nip it in the bud before you make your journey.
 VioVet stocks a great range of equine calming supplements, including Confidence EQ – a pheromone-based gel for horses susceptible to stress.

-- As we are coming towards the end of summer, whilst it is still a great time to be out exploring, it won’t be long before the nights draw in fast and the days begin a lot darker.
+- When we come to the end of summer, the nights will draw in fast and the days will begin a lot darker.
 This means it is important to take your high-visibility clothing and accessories with you on your trek, both for your horse and yourself, as well as head torches and whatever else you might need to illuminate a dark trail.

 - Perfect your map reading skills before you set off, even if you’ll be riding out with a guide.
 On some of the UK’s more remote bridleways like Dartmoor and the Yorkshire Dales, it is easy to take a wrong turn and get lost.
 Pack a map of the area and get to grips with local landmarks and road names, as well as where you’re staying, so you can navigate your way back without too much difficulty.

 - If you’re going to be riding for most of the day, take a saddle bag and pack your essential supplies and mobile phone.
 Have a look at the weather and go prepared.
 Take an energy drink and snacks, as well as provisions for your horse i.e. electrolytes and water, and maybe even a change of clothes.
 Make sure your mobile is fully-charged before setting off and, if you do happen to ride into serious difficulty, call 112 for emergency help.